Pine Script – Lesson 5: How To Create Alerts

 How to Create TradingView Alerts

-I will be using the script we created in Lesson 4 titled ‘How to Make the RSI Indicator Generate Trading Signals‘ to demonstrate this example.
+I will be using the Pine Script we created in Lesson 4 titled ‘How to Make the RSI Indicator Generate Trading Signals‘ to demonstrate this example.

 In that lesson I showed you how to create visual signals on the chart when the RSI goes overbought or oversold.
 Now we will add push-notification alerts to the script.